 In mathematics, it is possible to have an infinite series of numbers which starts with one.
 But, in practice, the idea of infinity cannot begin with one, or any other number.
 Infinity is not a mathematical concept.
 It cannot be counted.
 This one-sided “infinity” is what Hegel calls bad infinity. (p218)

-Hegel disparaged those who considered the infinite as something separate from the finite.
-The term “bad” infinity used by Woods has been replaced by the term “spurious” infinity in the modern translation of Hegel’s Science of Logic.
-The Moscow (Progress Press, Lawrence and Wishart) translations of Engels’ Anti-Dühring use the term “bad” infinity, but the highly regarded 1969 translation of Hegel’s Science of Logic by A.V.
+This is incorrect.
+It is, in fact, the opposite of what Hegel meant.
+Hegel called “bad infinity” the consideration of the infinite as something separate from the finite, as we will go on to show.
+But first on the modern translation of the term “bad” infinity used by Woods.
+“Bad” has been replaced by the word “spurious” in the modern translation of Hegel’s Science of Logic.
+The Moscow (Progress Press, Lawrence and Wishart) translations of Engels’ Anti-Dühring use the word “bad”, but the highly regarded 1969 translation of Hegel’s Science of Logic by A.V.
 Miller – marking the beginning of a revival of interest in Hegel – translates term to which Engels was referring as “spurious” rather than “bad”.

-It should be apparent from the foregoing discussion that Woods has misunderstood what Hegel believed.
-Hegel did not accept the actual existence of an infinity which exists apart from processes which can indeed be counted, whether mathematical or historical, except in his somewhat pantheistic concept of divinity.
+It should already be apparent from the foregoing discussion that Woods has misunderstood what Hegel believed.
+Hegel did not accept the actual existence of an infinity which exists apart from processes which can indeed be counted, whether mathematical or historical, except in his somewhat pantheistic concept of divinity, and he called it the “bad” or spurious infinite.

 Hegel correctly associates this spurious infinity with the divine.
-When Woods repeats a favourite phrase of Ted Grant’s that the infinite universe contains, “only galaxies and more galaxies stretching out to infinity”, that is Hegel’s bad infinity.
-Grant and Woods completely reverse the position that Hegel takes, and which Engels correctly champions.
+When Woods repeats a favourite phrase of Ted Grant’s (quoted in full below) that the infinite universe contains, “only galaxies and more galaxies stretching out to infinity”, (Authors’ Preface to the second Spanish Edition of Reason in Revolt, italics in the original) that is Hegel’s bad infinity.
+Grant and Woods completely reverse the position that Hegel takes, and Engels correctly champions Hegel’s position, if somewhat obscurely.

 Commenting on the Hubble telescope, the telescope which was launched into space and has captured many stunning images, Woods says: